-The CFATS Expedited Approval Program (EAP) is an option Tier 3 and Tier 4 high-risk chemical facilities can choose to submit a Site Security Plan (SSP) and certification.
-SSPs submitted through the EAP for approval to DHS bypass the Authorization and Authorization Inspection step in the CFATS process and enter straight into the CFATS regulatory cycle.
+The CFATS Expedited Approval Program (EAP) is an optional process that Tier 3 and Tier 4 high-risk chemical facilities can choose to submit their Site Security Plan (SSP) for approval from CISA to bypass the pre-approval authorization and Authorization Inspection step in the CFATS process.
+Facilities with an approved EAP SSP enter directly into the CFATS regulatory cycle.

-Along with the EAP SSP, the facility must submit a certification that, among other requirements listed in 6 U.S.C. § 622(c)(4)(C), certifies the owner or operator has visited, examined, documented, and verified that the facility meets the criteria in the SSP.
+Along with the EAP SSP, the facility must submit a certification that certifies the owner or operator has visited, examined, documented, and verified that the facility meets the criteria in the SSP.
+See 6 U.S.C. § 622(c)(4)(C).

 DHS Guidance for EAP

-The DHS Guidance for the Expedited Approval Program was specifically developed to meet the requirements of 6 U.S.C. § 622(c)(4)(B).
-The Guidance provides Tier 3 and 4 chemical facilities with a better understanding of security measures that could be used to meet the CFATS Risk-Based Performance Standards (RBPS), and helps identify and select processes, measures, and activities they may choose to implement in order to secure and monitor their facility.
+The DHS Guidance for the Expedited Approval Program provides Tier 3 and 4 covered chemical facilities with a better understanding of security measures that could be used to meet the DHS Risk-Based Performance Standards (RBPS), and helps identify and select processes, measures, and activities they may choose to implement in order to secure and monitor their facility.
 The prescriptive measures contained in the Guidance are intended to apply specifically to facilities that elect to participate in the EAP.

 Note: The security posture of facilities submitting a security plan (SSP or Alternative Security Program (ASP)) through the regular, non-prescriptive CFATS process will continue to be evaluated against the RBPS in a holistic fashion.